-My oncologist said that the prognosis was "iffy" but "iffy's better than "bad", right?
+My oncologist said that the prognosis was "iffy".
+But "iffy's better than "bad", right?

 You haven't seen you family in years, too busy to even come for Christmas on their side of town, making up for it with it with gifts ordered unseen from Spiegel.
 Mom and dad, and even your sisters and brothers, have taken care of you before.
-Maybe if you apologize and mean it, they might, take you back in again, broken wings and all.
+Maybe if you apologize and mean it, they'll take you back in again, broken wings and all.
 It's worth a try, right?